pjtunstall/push-swap/README.md

 ### a.
 Our peers at affiliated schools

-Our general technique follows that of [Fred 1000orion](https://www.youtube.com/watch?v=2aMrmWOgLvU), who triages the numbers into three buckets on stack B, then [insertion sorts](https://en.wikipedia.org/wiki/Insertion_sort) them back to A.
+Our general technique, for stack sizes 93 or more, follows that of [Fred 1000orion](https://www.youtube.com/watch?v=2aMrmWOgLvU), who triages the numbers into three buckets on stack B, then [insertion sorts](https://en.wikipedia.org/wiki/Insertion_sort) them back to A.

 In more detail, he splits the numbers into three chunks: the smallest, middle, and largest thirds.
 While more than one third of the numbers are left on A, he checks the element at the top of A to see which third it belongs to.
 If it's among the biggest numbers, he uses `ra` to move it out of the way to the bottom of the stack.
 If it's in the third consisting of the middle-sized numbers, he simply pushes it to B with `pb`.
 If it's among the smallest numbers, he pushes it to B and rotates it to the bottom with `pb rb`.